JoshuaWise/vapr-input/README.md

 ## Usage

-The `vapr-input` plugin is used to declare which *content-types* are acceptable for an incoming request's body.
-If someone makes a request with an unsupported content-type, they'll receive `415 Unsupported Media Type`.
+The `vapr-input` plugin is used to declare which media types are acceptable for an incoming request's body.
+If someone makes a request with an unsupported media type, they'll receive `415 Unsupported Media Type`.

 When a valid request is received, the corresponding parser function will be invoked with the raw body stream (a [River](https://github.com/JoshuaWise/vapr#modern-async-tooling)) as its argument, and the result will become available at `req.body`.